 “Come on!
 Get with me here!”
 Jillian smacked him again.
 “I harvested your consciousness because I liked what I saw and I took what I wanted.
 You’re like my magic mushroom or winged boots.
 I want my pronouns back!”

 Dan’s worms shuddered.
 He built pseudopods just to hug himself.
 “I’m still worried,” he said, “like I always am.
 Which one of us is wearing the other like a suit of armor?”

 “I don’t care, and neither should you!” said Jillian.
 “I don’t wanna be Jillian.
 I want us both to pilot Jay: a master of life and death and neither male nor female but giant fucking anime space-robot!”
 She reached her hand out again and Dan recoiled, but she didn’t slap him.
 She’d extended her hand to shake.
 Dan’s lower lip quivered.
 He shook her hand, and she helped him stand.
 Both worm-bundles were finally roughly anthropoid.
 “Now buckle up.
 We’ve got our work cut out for us.”

 Jay’s skull illuminated around them.
 Monitors above control-panels displayed the dark view behind his closed eyelids.
 “What work is cut out for us?” asked Dan.
 “Don’t throw yourself to Anihilato the way I did!”

 “Professor Akayama thought Faith would help her wrangle the longest worm.”
-Jillian sat in a Commander’s chair and fastened six seat-belts.
-“Faith doesn’t like Anihilato, so the professor needs another go-between.
-That’s why she locked your worms in a box for Faith to dig up, not as a punishment, but because your misguided desire for self-worth would lead you straight to the King of Dust.”
+Jillian sat in the Commander’s chair and fastened six seat-belts.
+“Faith doesn’t like Anihilato, so Akayama’s multilayered-sieve needs another go-between.
+That’s why she locked you in a box for Faith to dig up, not as a punishment, but because she knew your misguided desire for self-worth would lead you straight to the King of Dust.”